 Certain classes may have prerequisite coursework assigned to them to ensure adequate preparation for the material to be presented.
 Students who opt to pursue registration in a course without prior completion of the prerequisites must complete a Course Prerequisite Waiver Form.
-These requests require the approval of the appropriate Associate Dean.
+These requests require the approval of the Associate Dean of Instruction.